Shrimp Boil with Spicy Sauce

 How to Make Shrimp Boil?

-2. Add vinegar, garlic, Old Bay Seasoning, and salt.
+2. Add vinegar, garlic, Old Bay seasoning, and salt.
 Cover and reduce heat to simmer for 5 minutes.

 Directions to Make Spicy Butter Sauce: